Skip to Content

 Is My GSP Underweight/Overweight?

 German Shorthaired Pointers have very healthy appetites.
-If you let them go, they will gain extra weight in no time so adjust your GSPs diet carefully if he’s overweight or if the vet told you that he’s a little too light.
+If you free-feed or overfeed, they will gain extra weight in no time so adjust your GSPs diet carefully if he’s overweight or if the vet told you that he’s a little too light.

 Obesity is not your dog’s friend and it’s especially dangerous in dogs engaged in vigorous exercise.